ncaptier/stabilized-ica/README.md

 We also propose an implementation of the Mutual Nearest Neighbors method as well as a visualization tool to draw the associated network.
 It is used to study the stability of the ICA components through different datasets.

+Stabilized-ica is now compatible with scikit-learn API, meaning that you can use the base class as a sklearn transformer and include it in complex ML pipelines.

 ## Install

 ### Install from source